FUTA Credit Reductions

-The IRS released the list of 20 states, referred to as credit reduction states, that are subject to a reduction in the credit for unemployment taxes that can be applied to the overall federal unemployment taxes credit on the IRS Form 940.
-A state that has not repaid money it borrowed from the federal government to pay unemployment benefits is called a credit reduction state.
-This additional FUTA tax, resulting from the credit reduction, escalates annually until loans are repaid; for example, Michigan employers owed $77 per worker in FUTA taxes for 2009, $98 per worker for 2010.
-The offset generally applies to all employers, except government entities, nonprofit organizations, and Native American tribes.
-The FUTA tax liability is not due or reportable until January 31, 2012, the filing date for the 2011 Form 940.
+The Department of Labor (DOL) releases a list of states each year subject to a reduction in FUTA credit.
+A state that has not repaid the money it borrowed from the federal government to pay their unemployment benefits constitutes a credit reduction state.
+These states are subject to a reduction in the credit for unemployment taxes that can be applied to the overall federal unemployment taxes credit on the IRS Form 940.
+This additional FUTA tax, resulting from the credit reduction, escalates annually until the loans are repaid.
+The offset generally applies to all employers, except government entities, non-profit organizations, and Native American tribes.
+The FUTA tax liability is not due or reportable until January 31, 2016, the filing date for the 2015 Form 940.

-If you company is not exempt then you may have to pay more FUTA tax on wages paid that are subject to the unemployment tax laws.
-For example, a 10 employee company subject to the 0.3 percent reduction, in which each employee makes a minimum of $7,000, will pay an additional $210 or $21 per employee.
+If your company is not exempt then you may have to pay more FUTA tax on wages paid that are subject to the unemployment tax laws.
+For example, a 10 employee company subject to a 0.9% reduction, in which each employee makes a minimum of $7,000, will pay an additional $630.00 or $63.00 per employee.